Executive & Artistic Director

 In 2006 Mr. Roxey was honored by VSA New Jersey with the New Jersey Governor's Award, the highest honor in New Jersey that recognizes the outstanding creative achievement of art educators and leaders.
 He continues to develop artistic and creative opportunities for the dance community to include people of all abilities with differing viewpoints, experiences, and resources in both the training, exhibition, staffing and artists’ aspects of the organization.
 He has presented workshops representing seated and special needs dancers at VSA Kennedy Center, Dance USA, and served as ADA Committee Chair for Dance NJ.

+Mark Roxey, was voted the Voted # 1 Move & Shaker in Hunterdon County, New Jersey.
 Mark Roxey understands the success of the dance community, as a whole, can only succeed by working together.
-He is an active member of Dance NJ, Dance USA, IPAY, APAP, Arts Presenters, and the national Arts Access Task Force.
+He is the former President of Dance NJ and an active member of Dance USA, IPAY, APAP, Arts Presenters, and the national Arts Access Task Force.

 With his wife, Melissa, Mark created youth ballet company that became a world-class professional dance organization with a major east coast impact.
 He is the proud father of his two beautiful children, Mirabel and Benjamin Roxey.